mouboo/BThesis/README.md

 **EMG_values.sps:** SPSS syntax file to use with EMG_values.xlsx (remember to change your path for importing data).

 All code in this repository is subject to the Unlicense.
+Images are subject to different CC licences, see respective subdirectory.